Li-WY/BPS-data-analysis/Analysis pipeline using Illumina reads/README.md

 About scripts and cmd

   a.
-PartitionReads.ipynb is developed by Xianan for demultiplexing.
+PartitionReads.ipynb is developed by Xianan for raw reads demultiplexing.

   b. cmd, using barcode-barcode amplicon sequencing as an example.